 It’s everything you could want in a real estate deal.

-It’s open to accredited investors only (ones with $1M+ of investable assets or $200K income.)
-But I’d 100% recommend this to anyone who fits that bill.
+It’s open to accredited investors only (ones with $1M+ of investable assets or $200K income) and has lower returns vs CrowdStreet though it’s basically inflation and recession-proof.
+That’s awesome!

 Another company in the same field as AcreTrader with similar returns.
 AcreTrader wins in my books though, because they have more money under management which makes it a bit safer.
 AcreTrader was more willing to answer my oodles of questions and they have a nicer website, which is important if that’s how you interact with them.